Common Diffusion Noise Schedules and Sample Steps are Flawed

 \subsection{Sample from the Last Timestep}

 Newer samplers are able to sample much fewer steps to generate visually appealing samples.
-Common practice is to still train the model on a large amount of discretized timesteps, e.g. $T=1000$, and only perform a few sample steps, e.g. $S=25$, at inference.
+Common practice is to still train the model on a large amount of discretized timesteps, \eg $T=1000$, and only perform a few sample steps, \eg $S=25$, at inference.
 This allows the dynamic change of sample steps $S$ at inference to trade-off between quality and speed.

-However, many implementations, including the official DDIM \cite{song2022denoising} and PNDM \cite{liu2022pseudo} implementations, do not properly include the last timestep in the sampling process, as shown in Table \ref{tab:sampling_steps}.
+However, many implementations, including the official DDIM \cite{song2022denoising} and PNDM \cite{liu2022pseudo} implementations, do not properly include the last timestep in the sampling process, as shown in \Cref{tab:sampling_steps}.
 This is also incorrect because models operating at $t<T$ are trained on non-zero SNR inputs thus inconsistent with the inference behavior.
-For the same reason discussed in section \ref{sec:enforce_zero_terminal_snr}, this contributes to the brightness problem in Stable Diffusion.
+For the same reason discussed in \Cref{sec:enforce_zero_terminal_snr}, this contributes to the brightness problem in Stable Diffusion.